-It’s not as crazy as it sounds: at least 60 percent of jobs are filled through networking, and many opportunities go unadvertised.
-This hidden job market may yield a role that’s a better fit than anything you would have found through searching job boards.
+It’s not as crazy as it sounds: nearly 50% of jobs are learned about through word of mouth from friends, and 37% are discovered via professional networking.
+Many positions aren't advertised, and this hidden job market may yield a role that’s a better fit than anything you would have found through searching job boards.

 What to Include in Your Letter